10 Good Reasons To Build Efficient Networking Strategies and Treat Networking as a Mindset.

 Conclusion: Some Solid Reasons To Treat Networking as a Mindset.

+However, it is worth all the effort.
 Everyday strategic networking will make the quality of your life better on every single level.
 Networking is one of the activities that Eisenhower would place in the “important but not urgent” category — the category crucial for your personal development and overall life success.

 Since non-urgent tasks will always lose the competition with urgent tasks, you need to actively find time for them and put it on your agenda.

 What often discourages people from networking is the patience necessary to succeed.
 There is a setup, and there is payoff.
 It might take years before you start connecting the dots, introducing people to each other, and enjoying your impact and new opportunities coming from your network.
 But once you do, networking turns into a fascinating game!